MarwanNour/SEAL-FYP-Logistic-Regression/README.md

 ## Logistic Regression

 The goal of this project is eventually to implement a logistic regression model that could work over encrypted data.
 The dataset used is `pulsar_stars.csv` simply because it was easy to use: the features are integers and the labels are at the last column 0s and 1s.
 To use this dataset properly the features matrix has to be standardized, that is why I built a `standard_scaler` function that performs `(value - mean )/ standard_deviation` over the values of the features matrix.
 I have also provided helper functions for transforming the CSV file into a matrix of floats.
+The code for logistic regression is based on the code and explanation in https://ml-cheatsheet.readthedocs.io/en/latest/logistic_regression.html .

 ### Normal LR
 This version of Logistic Regression has the functions: